Ovarian cancer has four main symptoms:

 - Needing to wee more frequently

-Other symptoms that you might notice include: back pain, changes in bowel habits (going more often or a lot less), and extreme tiredness for no obvious reason.
+Other ovarian cancer symptoms include: back pain, changes in bowel habits (going more often or a lot less), and extreme tiredness for no obvious reason.

 It is worth noting that unlike cervical, bowel and breast cancers, there is still no reliable, effective screening method for ovarian cancer.
 Ovarian Cancer Action is hoping to change this through funding research into the development of the world's first ovarian cancer screening tool.
 Find out more about this research.